 Victor strives to help clients succeed in their home and community environments by utilizing a comprehensive array of Evidence-Based Practices as the foundation for its wide variety of community based mental health services.

 Our mental health clinics are safe spaces for youth and families to engage in therapeutic services in a welcoming environment.
 The clinics are trauma-informed and offer outpatient services that meet a variety of mental health needs.
 Victor’s clinic-based mental health programs provide a broad range of strengths based and outcome oriented services, including individual, group, and family therapy, case management, care coordination, and therapeutic behavioral services (TBS).

-Victor offers a continuum of school-based services to help children and youth address emotional and behavioral problems that are interfering with their learning.
+Residential programs were the starting place for Victor and continue to be central to our mission to serve youth and families.
 Victor’s school-based services are rooted in our understanding that succeeding at school is key for youth and their families.
 Offering services in the school setting helps us provide support directly where support is needed.

 We provide individual, group, and family counseling, as well as behavior management consultations.
 Victor also offers early intervention programs designed to create safe, positive, and enriching climate and culture for all students.